Lolotrox12/Lolotrox12/README.md

 - 👋 Hi, I’m @Lolotrox12
-- 👀 I’m interested in studying medicine
+- 👀 I’m interested in being a doctor in the future
-- 🌱 I’m currently learning chemistry on the human
+- 🌱 I’m currently learning medicine
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me andrevielman12@gmail.com